Asmithcodes/Wireless-Headtracking-System/README.md

-# Wireless Head Tracking System
+# 🧭 Wireless Head Tracking System

-A real-time wireless head tracking system using ESP32 Microcontrollers that captures head orientation and replicates it mechanically using servos.
-This system uses dual IMU sensors for accurate 2-DOF rotational tracking (yaw and pitch) and ESP-NOW protocol for low-latency wireless communication.
+A real-time wireless head tracking system using ESP32 microcontrollers that captures human head orientation and replicates it mechanically using servo motors.
+The system uses dual IMU sensors for accurate motion sensing and ESP-NOW protocol for fast, low-latency wireless communication.

+This project enables precise 2-degree-of-freedom (2-DOF) rotational tracking — yaw (left-right) and pitch (up-down) — allowing real-time motion transfer from a wearable sensing unit to a mechanical actuation unit.

 ## Table of Contents
 - [Overview](#overview)